Dahouabdelhalim/Summarization-Project/README.md

 ## Libraries

-> For this study, we used the python language and all the libraries, are mentioned in the ipynb script for each per-trained model.
+> For this study, we used the python language and all the libraries, are mentioned in the ipynb script.